dotnet/docs/docs/spark/how-to-guides/databricks-deploy-methods.md

 2. Navigate to your job and select **Edit** to configure your job's cluster.
 Set the Databricks Runtime Version based on the version of Apache Spark you wish to use in your deployment.
 Then select **Advanced Options > Init Scripts**, and set Init Script Path as `dbfs:/spark-dotnet/db-init.sh`.
 Select **Confirm** to confirm your cluster settings.

 3. Navigate to your job and select **Run Now** to run your job on your newly configured Spark cluster.
-It takes a few minutes for the job's cluster to create.
+It takes a few minutes for the job's cluster to be created.
 Once it is created, your job will be submitted.
 You can view the output by selecting **Clusters** from the left menu of your Databricks workspace, then select **Driver Logs**.

 ## Deploy using Set Jar